 The rolling terrain of FD Roosevelt State Park rises high from the surrounding plains south of Atlanta, offering some of Georgia’s best hiking and backpacking trails.
-Running the length of the Pine Mountain ridge, the 23-mile Pine Mountain Trail and its seven connecting loops offer adventures to lofty summit views, tumbling waterfalls and through beautiful, rocky forest.
+Running the length of the Pine Mountain ridge, the 23-mile Pine Mountain Trail and its seven connecting loops offer adventures to lofty summit views, tumbling waterfalls and through

 This hike explores Dowdell’s Knob, a high overlook on Pine Mountain that was once favored by President FD Roosevelt.
 The route combines the Pine Mountain Trail with the Boot Top Trail to explore some seriously stunning views, looping through a tornado-ravaged forest filled with moss and wildflowers and visiting a small, trickling waterfall.
 With some of the best views in the park, Dowdell’s Knob Loop is one of our all-time favorite hikes at FD Roosevelt State Park.